worldcoin/iris-mpc/README.md

 Release is created as draft, so you have to edit it manually and change it to final.

+After release creation the build image is starting with tag with release number.

 ## Setup
 - Node PoC implementation in `src/bin/server.rs`